iAmMe27/WoD/README.md

 [![DiscordButton](img/DiscordButton.png)](https://discord.gg/jolly-coop)

-Find Wasteland of Depravity in the unofficial modlists section!

 # What is Wasteland of Depravity?
 A NSFW Fallout 4 list that's mid-tier compared to previous NSFW lists for Fallout 4.
 If anything, its more me trying to to get back into modding Fallout 4 for the sake of it!